Anal Cancer Risk Factors

 - Frequent anal abnormalities – Experiencing frequent anal fistulas (abnormal openings) or recurrent redness, swelling and soreness is associated with an increase in an individual’s risk of developing anal cancer.

-Contact Moffitt Cancer Center by calling 1-888-MOFFITT or by using our convenient online patient registration form to learn more about anal cancer risk factors.
+Contact Moffitt Cancer Center by calling 1-888-663-3488 or by using our convenient online new patient registration form to learn more about anal cancer risk factors.
 No referral is needed to receive treatment at Moffitt.